 To find documents from archival collections, browse the various collection descriptions to identify materials that cover your area of interest.
 Then, click on the finding aid link for a more detailed look at the type of materials included in the collection, the scope of the dates covered, and a general inventory of boxes and/or folders.
-Archival collections can be requested in the Maryland Room in Hornbake Library.
+Archival collections can be requested online for use in the Maryland Room in Hornbake Library.

 Some notable collections include: